gotchoices/MyCHIPs/doc/learn-message.md

 between the stock and foil about the order in which chits are recorded on the tally (the chit chain).

 This can be thought of as a set of sub-states a tally can be in while its main state is open (and/or closing).
-Since it does involve the tally's state, it has its own state processing subsystem and message set.
+Since it really doesn't involve the tally's or chit's state directly, it has its own state processing subsystem and message set.

-Chain consensus can invoke/create the following messages:
+Chain consensus utilizes the following message action codes:
-- **new**: Foil sends valid chit, accompanied by new endHash
+- **new**: (virtual) Foil sends valid chit, accompanied by new endHash
-- **new**: Stock sends valid chit, accompanied by proposed endHash (propHash)
+- **new**: (virtual) Stock sends valid chit, accompanied by proposed endHash (propHash)
 - **ack**: Foil acknowledges stock's proposed endHash
-- **request**: Stock requests chits since last acknowledged endHash (ackHash)
+- **req**: Stock requests chits since last acknowledged endHash (ackHash)
-- **update**: Foil sends chits since last acknowledged endHash (ackHash)
+- **upd**: Foil sends chits since last acknowledged endHash (ackHash)
-- **error**: Stock reports an error attempting to reconcile with endHash
+- **err**: Stock reports an error attempting to reconcile with endHash

 The first two actions are directly correlated with the sending of a chit--a message already occuring within the chit subsystem.
 So these actions are accomplished simply by populating the additional <i>chain</i> property in the applicable chit message.

 The other four messages will carry their own target property of <i>chain.</i>
+Additionally, they may contain an object with some or all of the following properties:
+- **tally**: The uuid of the tally the message pertains to
+- **chain**: The hash at the end of the chain
+- **index**: The index of the last chit in the chain
+- **chits**: An array of chits from a section of the chain

 ### Route Messages
 Property: **target**: route